 (a) in accordance with Form 10; and

-(b) published —
+(b) unless otherwise directed by the Court, published —

-(i) at least 7 days before the date fixed for the hearing of the application; or
+(i) at least 7 days before the date fixed for the hearing of the application; and

-(ii) as otherwise directed by the Court.
+(ii) in a daily newspaper circulating generally in the State or Territory where the company has its principal, or last known, place of business.

 [Rule 5.10 amended: Gazette 21 Sep 2012 p.
-4425.]
+4425; SL 2021/121 r.
+12.]

 5.11.
 Notice of winding-up order and appointment of liquidator (Form 11)

-(1) This rule applies if the Court orders that a company be wound up and an official liquidator be appointed as liquidator of the company.
+(1) This rule applies if the Court orders that a company be wound up and a registered liquidator be appointed as liquidator of the company.

 (2) Not later than the day after the order is made, the plaintiff must inform the liquidator of the appointment.

+(3) If the winding-up order results from an application other than an application under the Corporations Act section 459P, 462 or 464, the liquidator must cause a notice of the winding-up order and the liquidator’s appointment to be published in a daily newspaper circulating generally in the State or Territory where the company has its principal, or last known, place of business.
+The notice must be in accordance with Form 11.

+Note: If the winding-up order results from an application under the Corporations Act section 459P, 462 or 464, the liquidator must cause a notice, setting out the information prescribed by the Corporations Regulations regulation 5.4.01B, to be published in the manner provided by the Corporations Act section 1367A and the Corporations Regulations regulation 5.6.75: see the Corporations Act section 465A(2).

-(3) As soon as practicable after being informed of the appointment, the liquidator must publish a notice of the winding-up order and the liquidator’s appointment.
+(4) A notice under subrule (3), or under the Corporations Act section 465A(2), of a winding-up order must be published as soon as practicable after the liquidator is informed of the appointment.

-(4) The notice must be in accordance with Form 11.

 (5) In this rule —

 liquidator does not include a provisional liquidator.

 [Rule 5.11 amended: Gazette 21 Sep 2012 p.
-4426.]
+4426; SL 2021/121 r.
+13.]

 Part 6 — Provisional liquidators (Corporations Act Part 5.4B)